coreinfrastructure/best-practices-badge/background.md

 (generally that would be the GitHub username).
 Also have our own login system, and support that, for those who don&#8217;t want to use GitHub.

+Once someone enters data on a project, normally only that person (or a co-administator on GitHub) can edit the data of that project.
+The Linux Foundation can override.
+In the longer term we'll need to support transition, but that is relatively uncommon so there's no need for it initially.

+Naming is a challenge.
+The *real* name, for our purposes, is the project URL.
+Multiple projects may have the same human-readable name.

 ## GitHub-related badges